Sirious1y/Flask_Explanation_Annotation/README.md

 - Then go to `http://127.0.0.1:5000/` in the browser.

 8. Specify the file name of your model in the text input
-- Currently only pytorch's `.pt` and `.pth` model file are supported.
 - If you leave the input blank, the application would load a default pretrained ResNet 18 model.

 9. Start labeling: